hiraditya/cpp2cxx/README.md

-cpp2cxx framework
+cpp2cxx
 ===========

-A set of C Preprocessor analysis and source code rejuvenation tools that perform source to source translation of C++ programs by replacing C Preprocessor macros with equivalent C++11 declarations.
+A framework of C Preprocessor analysis and source code rejuvenation tools that perform source to source translation of C++ programs by replacing C Preprocessor macros with equivalent C++11 declarations.